kamilburda/batcher/TRANSLATIONS.md

 ### Running GIMP

-With the .mo file properly renamed and in the proper folder, you can now test your translation in GIMP.
+Now that the .mo file is renamed and placed in the proper folder, you can proceed to test your translation in GIMP.

-#### Linux
+#### Linux or macOS

-Run GIMP from the terminal as follows:
+Run GIMP from the terminal.
+If you use the official GIMP AppImage for Linux distributions or the macOS disk image, you can run GIMP with a specific language as follows:

+    export LANG="[language].UTF-8"
+    [path to GIMP AppImage/disk image]

+If you use the Flatpak installation on Linux:

-    LANG="[language].UTF-8" gimp
+    export LANG="[language].UTF-8"
+    flatpak run org.gimp.GIMP//stable

 #### Windows